feelgd777/portfolio_projects/School cafeteria violations.md

 <img src="./visualizations/cafeteria-violations/violations.png" width="550" height="350">

-Analysis with **SQL queries** has shown:
+The analysis with **SQL queries** has provided several key insights, including:

-The count of private and public schools in our data
+1. The count of private and public schools in the dataset.
-The average number of violations per school
+2. The average number of violations per school.
-The total count of violations
+3. The total count of violations.
-The count of unique critical and general violations
+4. The count of unique critical and general violations.
-The count of violations by school type
+5. The count of violations by school type.
-The distribution of critical and general violations by school type
+6. The distribution of critical and general violations by school type.
-Percentage of all violations by school type
+7. The percentage of all violations by school type.
-Average number of violations per school by school type
+8. Average number of violations per school by school type.
-Top 10 categories for critical violations
+9. The top 10 categories for critical violations.
-Top 10 types of critical violations
+10. The top 10 types of critical violations.
-Most common critical cafeteria violations
+11. The most common critical cafeteria violations.
-A comparison of NYC boroughs based on the number of violations and average violations per school
+12. A comparison of NYC boroughs based on the number of violations and average violations per school.
-Average number of violations per school by borough
+13. The average number of violations per school by borough.
-Count of critical violations per neighborhood
+14. The count of critical violations per neighborhood.

+These insights provide a comprehensive understanding of the cafeteria violations dataset and help identify patterns and areas of concern related to school cafeterias in NYC.
 _____________________________________

 ## Where do these violation happen?